Tuesday, 8 August 2023

 2) Verify Package Installation:

-Ensure that the Laravel-permission package (or any other package providing the HasRoles trait) is correctly installed in your project.
-You can do this by running:
+Make sure that your project has the Laravel-permission package (or any other package that includes the HasRoles trait) installed correctly.
+You can do this by typing:

-This command will install the package and any dependencies, making the HasRoles trait available for use.
+This command installs the package and all of its dependencies, which makes the HasRoles trait available to use.

 php artisan cache:clear